 - Your child is not able to drink any liquids.

-- Your child has any fever that does not go away after 2 or 3 days.
+- Your child has a fever that does not go away after 2 or 3 days.

 - Your child has problems breathing.